 8.4.8 There is not a limit to the number of hours that may be earned through the CBE program.
 Credit earned through the CBE program, however, does not apply toward meeting university residence requirements.
 Credit by examination that does not apply towards a student’s degree plan may make him or her ineligible for a tuition rebate.
 Contact the Office of the Registrar for details.

 8.4.9 Credit earned by examination will not jeopardize eligibility for scholarships that require freshman standing.

 8.4.10 Students may not receive credit by examination for courses that are prerequisites to courses for which they already have credit except with the approval of the department authorizing the exam.

 8.4.11 Only Texas A&M University administrations of appropriate tests or official score reports from an approved testing agency are acceptable for credit, e.g., official reports from the Educational Testing Service (ETS) are required for the College Board SAT II Subject Tests, the Advanced Placement Program and the College Level Examination Program (CLEP).
 Informal score reports or results of special administrations of national tests from other institutions are not accepted for credit.

 8.4.12 Officially enrolled students who believe they are proficient in the material of an undergraduate course may request that the offering department provide an appropriate opportunity for credit by examination.
 Department approval is required before an exam for a given course will be offered.
-Once completed, the department must notify Measurement and Research Services regarding the credit earned.
+Once completed, the department must notify Data and Research Services regarding the credit earned.

 8.4.13 Credit by Examination requires a student fee that will be used to support such activities as test administration, preparation/selection of exams, scoring, analysis and reporting.
-Measurement and Research Services or academic departments may collect these fees.
+Data and Research Services or academic departments may collect these fees.